Is CBD a cure-all, snake oil, or something in between for pets?

-Let your vet know about anything you give your dog.
+Let your veterinarian know about anything you give your dog.
 This goes for both legal and illegal substances.
-Vets aren’t obligated to report illegal drugs, unless they suspect animal abuse.
+Veterinarians aren't obligated to report illegal drugs unless they suspect animal abuse.

 If you’re thinking about giving your dog CBD because you’re worried about the side effects of a prescribed medication, you might try a few of these alternative remedies — or just discuss your concerns with your vet.

 - Anxiety: Focus on training or take up a new doggie sport like agility training, nose training, simple behavior training at home (such as sit, stay), or other fun activities that can help boost your dog’s confidence.
 You can also try calming dog pheromone sprays or supplements such as Solliquin or Composure from reputable veterinary companies.

-- Pain: If you have an arthritic dog, or dog with other mobility issues, something as simple as no-slip surfaces, even "doggie socks," can go a long way toward helping them.
+- Pain: If you have an arthritic dog or dog with other mobility issues, something as simple as no-slip surfaces, even "doggie socks," can go a long way toward helping them.
 Learn more about this and other pain remedies in “How to Help An Older Dog with Arthritis and Other Mobility Problems.”
-Don't give your dog a human pain reliever like Tylenol or Aspirin — these are extremely dangerous for pets.
-Read why in "Lesser Known Pet Toxicities: Human Pain Relievers and Dogs Don't Mix."
+Don't give your dog human pain relievers like Tylenol® or Aspirin® — these are extremely dangerous for pets.

 - Reduced Appetite: If your dog is losing weight or stops eating for 24 hours or more, you should see a vet.
 However, if your dog has a slightly reduced appetite, you can try to entice their palate by adding things to their food, such as: